Wren's Super Wax Shoe Polish

 WREN'S is the brand name of a British shoe polish, first launched, produced and sold in England in 1889.
 It is the only remaining recognized shoe polish brands to exist through three centuries.
 The founder of the brand was William Edward Wren.

 Early history (late 19th century)

 The company's name was initially William Wren & Co but was given as Wm.
 Wren & Co Ltd by 1918.
 In a list compiled under the name "NORTHAMPTON BOOT & SHOE TRADE 1928" by Elaine Allen, the company's name was listed as Wren, William & Co.
 Ltd. in three different addresses in Northamptonshire.

-Business was brisk from the start as Northamptonshire, even now, is home to many fine shoe and boot makers, such as Edward Green, Loake, Church's and Tricker's.
+Northamptonshire, then and now, is home to many shoe and boot makers, such as Edward Green, Loake, Church's and Tricker's.
 WREN'S became known for its quality and prestige and was awarded the First Award from the Leather Trades Exhibition in 1892.

-In those days, the Leather Trades Exhibition held in the centre of Britain's boot-making industry Northampton was a very prestigious event and was of significant importance to the trade.
-Building on this success, William Wren & Co Ltd soon branched into other products like Floor & Furniture Polish, Metal Polish, Saddle & Harness Paste, Puwite Shoe Whitener as well as the reputed Lavendo Furniture Polish in the early years.
+William Wren & Co Ltd soon branched into other products like Floor & Furniture Polish, Metal Polish, Saddle & Harness Paste, and Puwite Shoe Whitener as well as Lavendo Furniture Polish in the early years.